Babatunde13/habit_tracker/README.md

 ## Overview

 The **Habit Tracker Application** allows users to create, track, and manage their habits.
 The app has a Command Line Interface (CLI) for interacting with the backend, which enables user registration, habit creation, task management, and provides analytics for habits.
+When a new habit is created we immediately create a task for it to track for current period.
+I also setup a scheduler that runs every morning at 12am to create tasks at the beginning of the next period.

 ### Features:
 - **User Registration** and **Login**.
 - **Create and Manage Habits**.
-- **Add and List Tasks**.
+- **List and Complete Tasks**.
 - **Track Habit Streaks and Analytics**.
 - **Leaderboard** for tracking the top users by their habit streaks.
 - **Scheduler** for running scheduled tasks like tracking missed habits and updating habit streaks.